beckym223/manual_work/E6_long_edited.md

 also the general interest in economy and in maintaining a balance between private and public uses of income.
-It is also the place where our concern for increasing welfare by  2IThis, however, does not mean that our present welfare and training programs are uniformly effective emollients and remedies for the dislocations and maladjustments of growth.
-Nor does it mean that our present income-support programs may not, in some instances, have little-understood, deleterious side ef- fects on family life and individual quality.
-Nor does it mean that we now know how to do better.
+It is also the place where our concern for increasing welfare by

 ### ---Economics-1981-0-15.txt---